ndhorton/rb120/notes/rb129/definitions/inheritance_encapsulation_polymorphism.md

 ```

 "The problem with this approach is that the `prepare` method has too many dependencies.
 It relies on specific classes and their names.
 It also needs to know which method it should call on each of the objects, as well as the argument that those methods require.
 If you change anything within those classes that impacts `Wedding#prepare`, you need to refactor the method. for instance, if we need to add another wedding preparer, we must add another `case` statement [`when` clause].
 Before long, the method will become long and messy."

+* Duck typing can reduce dependencies in a piece of code.
+Client code does not need to have knowledge of the type of the object it is operating on or of the implementation details of the type.
+This can reduce code fragility and makes it easier to introduce new types of objects into an existing program without changing every method it might be passed to.

 "Let's refactor this code to implement polymorphism with duck typing"